oliverwoodings/spreadsheet/README.md

 	// Instantiate a spreadsheet using the key directly. var sheet = new Spreadsheet("mykey");

-	// Or just let the module extract it from an URL. var sheet = Spreadsheet.fromURL("http://shared...")

 	// Load the worksheets, callback will be called for each worksheet sheet.worksheets(function(err,ws){